safe-global/safe-apps-sdk/README.md

 appsSdk.sendTransactions(txs);
 ```

-## Testing in safe-multisig
+## Testing in the Safe Multisig application

-Once your app is ready you need to deploy it on internet.
-It's mandatory that your app expose a `manifest.json` file in the root dir with this structure:
+Once your app is ready you need to deploy it on the internet.
+It is mandatory that your app exposes a `manifest.json` file in the root dir with this structure:
 ```json
 {
   "name": "YourAppName",